sirdoombox/Overwatch.Net/README.md

 # Overwatch.Net

-An unofficial player stats API for the Blizzard game "Overwatch".
+An unofficial player stats API for the Blizzard game "Overwatch". **Currently only supports PC players.**

 ## What is it?